JosephC94/ancient-artifacts/README.md

 ### User story 2:

 * 'As a history student, I would like to know more information about some historical artifacts to gain some knowledge and insight about them'.
-This user story is achieved when the user - once registered - enters the Products page.
-This is done automatically when the user registers or signs in, or clicks on the Artifacts or Back to Products links as well as typing in /products/ into the url bar.
-This page is only accessible if the user has registered, otherwise they are redirected to the home page should they try accessing the Products page outside of being logged in.
-The user can then
+This user story is achieved when the user is presented with the home page.
+The user can click on the product name/hyperlink at the bottom of each slide on the carousel of each product.
+The user will be directed to that particular product's url page which can be accessed either being logged in or out.
+This page provides the user with all of the available info on the site about the product available.

+### User story 3:

+* 'As a competitive buyer, I would like a site that draws a lot of attention to potential bidders' This user story is achieved when the user signs in or registers.
+They are directed to the products page.
+From here the user clicks on the 'Click here to bid on this item link'.
+They are then redirect to the product_detail url.
+This page provides the user with a single product - the product they intent to bid on - and a "click here to place bid' link.
+When the user clicks on this link, they are taken to the place_bid url that provides the user with a form that requires an integer as an input - this is the amount the user wishes to bid on the product.
+When they submit the bid, the user is finally re-directed to a current list of bids on that product.
+Their bid is displayed in a list in descending order along with other users' bids.

+### User story 4:

+* 'As a person interested in unique historical artifacts, I would like a site that gives me the opportunity to purchase and find out more information about some of them'.
+The testing for this userstory is essentially covered in the above for user stories 1 and 2.
+Visiting this site provides the user with a broad and unique range of historical artifacts that come from all over the world and from differing periods in time; from the Ancient Egyptians to Norse Gods to The Knights Templars.

+### User story 5:

+* 'As someone interested in historical events and artifacts, I would like a website that tells of the journey that an item went through for my own fascination'.
+This user story has been achieved via the urls that direct the user to the individual product info pages through the slideshow hyperlinks found on the home page.
+These pages provide the user with content that describes the journeys that the items have gone through.

+### User story 6:

+* 'As a user of the bidding site, I would like the opportunity to narrow my search to something that directly interests me so I am not searching through each and every product'.
+Once the user has registered or signed in, they are taken to the products page which lists every product available.
+The user can use the Search box at the top of the page to narrow their search by typing in some content that relates to the products that match it.
+The list of products is then narrowed, making it easier for the user to browse.